Solutions

 SEAFOAM Phase 1 undertook initial mapping of potential current seagrass areas, to demonstrate the potential mitigation impact of reducing degradation of seagrass meadows in Indonesia.

 This map shows that while only a small portion of seagrass locations have been verified, they could, in fact, be extensive.
-(Climateworks Centre)
+Infographic: Courtesy of Climateworks Centre.

 This report highlights the potential for seagrasses to be included in NDC reporting, alongside mangroves, which already are.